regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 ### Credit Class Issuers

-The credit class issuers are defined within a credit class as the addresses with the authority to issue credit batches from the credit class.
+The credit class issuers are defined within a credit class as the addresses with the authority to issue credit batches under the credit class.
 The list of credit class issuers is defined at the time the credit class is created and only the admin can update the list after the credit class is created.

 ### Credit Batch